 - Start sending your emails.

-Well, another way is to start using an ESP (like Mailmodo) that has AMP features built in.
+Well, another way is to start using an ESP (like Mailmodo) that has AMP features built-in.
+Check out this full Mailmodo review to see how it performs.
 Marketers should be able to focus on marketing and not the logistics of getting ready to send or create AMP emails.
 The process then looks like as below:

-- Get your domain whitelisted without filling too many forms.
+- Get your domain whitelisted without filling in too many forms.